scc-digitalhub/sdk-docs/docs/runtimes/python.md

 ##### Init function

 The init function is the entrypoint of the nuclio init function.
-It follows the same rules as the `handler` parameter.
+The user must pass the name of the init function in the `init_function` parameter.
-The init function must be defined in the source code and should follow the [example 4](#function-definition-example) (event and context in signature).
+The init function must be defined in the source code and should follow the [example 6](#function-definition-example).

 ##### Base image